Enrollment Policies and Procedures

 Students may not enroll in physical education classes without prior approval by the Dean of the Graduate College.
 Graduate College or academic unit tuition scholarships do not cover tuition or any fees for physical education activities.

-Courses may be added through the first five instructional days of the semester without instructor permission, unless indicated.
-Adding a course between the sixth and tenth instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
-Courses may be dropped through the first ten instructional days of the semester.
+Courses may be added through the first 5 instructional days of the semester without instructor permission, unless indicated.
+Adding a course between the 6th and 10th instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
+Courses may be dropped through the first 10 instructional days of the semester.
 During summer and winter sessions, the add/drop period varies from course to course depending on when the class begins and how long it runs.
+Withdrawing from a course after add/drop will result in a partial or no tuition refund; being added to a new course after add/drop will result in a tuition charge.

 Withdrawal from Courses